How to inspire your team during a crisis without falling into toxic positivity

 There’s no shortage of things to get us down these days, from a global health crisis to political and social instability to climate change-induced wildfires.
-As we prepare for a socially-distant winter, without the usual rituals and celebrations, spirits may dip and settle into a low mood.
+As we prepare for a socially distant winter, without the usual rituals and celebrations, spirits may dip and settle into a low mood.

 The onslaught of bad news is so relentless, it begs the question: How do we cope with it all?
 Fatalism isn’t helpful, but positivity that isn’t grounded in reality is no better, and can actually poison your expectations.

-As a leader, the last six months have brought home for me how much my own mental state affects my team and vice versa.
+As a leader, the past six months have brought home for me how much my own mental state affects my team and vice versa.
 Pretending everything is fine isn’t effective when we’re all going through serious disruption.
 Moreover, diving into work as a way to cope can only last for so long.

 Fortunately, I’ve found a few strategies to manage the onslaught of challenges of this year.
 They may not be perfect, but they’ve helped me find hope and real opportunity, as well as genuine reasons to be optimistic, for myself and my company going forward.